MicrosoftDocs/Advertising/advertising/scripts/reference/KeywordBuilder.md

 Contains the methods for defining and creating a keyword.
 For information about builders, see [Builders](../concepts/builders.md).

 > [!NOTE]
 > If you try to create new broad match modifier (BMM) keywords, they will be saved and served as phrase match keywords.
 Your existing BMM keywords will continue to serve under phrase match behavior.
-[Learn more about this change](https://about.ads.microsoft.com/blog/post/may-2021/our-changes-to-phrase-match-and-broad-match-modifier).
+[Learn more about keyword match types](https://help.ads.microsoft.com/#apex/ads/en/50822/1).

 Example usage:
 ```javascript